grid-js/gridjs-vue/README.md

 ### Grid.js Helper Functions

-If you install the component as a plugin, rather than importing it directly into your component, the following helpers are added to the Vue prototype and are available globally.
+If you install the component globally, rather than importing it locally, the following helpers are added to the Vue prototype and are available globally.

 #### `this.$gridjs.createRef`

 Returns a [reference to the Grid.js instance](https://gridjs.io/docs/examples/stock-market).

+Example:

 ```js
 const ref = this.$gridjs.createRef